What causes erectile dysfunction?

 Dealing with ED as a younger couple

-In younger men, unless there's an obvious physical cause such as surgery, psychological issues can be the most common reason for ED, with anxiety and tension causing some men to have problems.
-Taking as a couple can really help to solve such issues to get to the root causes of why a man might be feeling tense or anxious.
+In younger men, psychological issues can be the most common reason for ED unless there's an apparent physical cause, such as surgery, with anxiety and tension causing some men to have problems.
+Taking as a couple can help solve such issues to get to the root causes of why a man might feel tense or anxious.
 Often, poor communication leads to difficulties with intimacy and sexual arousal.
-Possible reasons that a couple should look for and understand are:- Depression and anxiety
+Possible reasons that a couple should look for and understand are:

-- Personal sexual concerns and worries e.g. the pressure of a notion of 'performance'
+• Personal sexual concerns and worries, e.g., the pressure of 'performance.'

-Seeking help from a councillor or psychologist, together with your GP will set you on the right path to finding a solution on both a mental and physical level.
+Seeking help from a counselor or psychologist, together with your GP, will set you on the right path to finding a mental and physical solution.